 Using sustainable construction materials as well as products and practices, Element Kuala Lumpur received its Green Building Index certification, featuring components like low flow rainfall and showerheads, 100% non-PVC flooring, energy efficient LED lighting, electric-vehicle charging stations, low volatile organic compounds paints and recycled-content carpeting.

-The hotel will also have a 24-hour fitness centre, complimentary Bikes to Borrow for guests, a holistically designed spa, an indoor swimming pool and 162 square metres of meeting rooms.
+The hotel boasts a 24-hour fitness centre, complimentary Bikes to Borrow for guests, a holistically designed spa, an indoor swimming pool and 162 square metres of meeting rooms.

-Visitors and guests can also check out the hotel’s healthy all-day dining restaurant TRACE, as well as Ilham Gallery – the art gallery also housed in the tower.
+Visitors and guests can feast out at the hotel’s healthy all-day dining restaurant TRACE, as well as Ilham Gallery – the art gallery also housed in the tower.